Why Same Sex Couples Need a Will

 If you are someone with straightforward circumstances you feel confident enough to create your own will, you can purchase a legal will kit and create the document yourself according to guidelines.

 State Trustees sells will kits online, which are legally valid Australia wide.
 The will kit has been developed by will writing professionals and comes with a will template, detailed guidelines for preparation and step by step instructions.
 It is designed to make the will writing process simple quick and convenient in instances where your circumstances are uncomplicated.
-It is also suitable for same sex couples.

 Consider the need for a power of attorney